 The first part of the theorem is the crucial fact needed to build quantum secure MACs and is the harder part to prove.
 It shows that when $|\mathcal{Y}|$ is large any algorithm has only a negligible chance in producing q+1 input-output pairs of H from q quantum queries.
 To prove this bound we introduce a new lower-bound technique we call the rank method for bounding the success probability of algorithms that succeed with only small probability.
 Existing quantum lower bound techniques such as the polynomial method [BBC+01] and the adversary method [Amb00, Aar02, Amb06, ASdW09] do not give the result we need.
-The rank method for proving quantum lower bounds is a general tool that can be used in other post-quantum security proofs.
+One difficulty with existing lower bound techniques is that they generally prove asymptotic bounds on the number of queries required to solve a problem with high probability, whereas we need a bound on the success probability of an algorithm making a limited number of queries.
+Attempting to apply existing techniques to our problem at best only bounds the success probability away from 1 by an inverse polynomial factor, which is insufficient for our purposes.
+The rank method for proving quantum lower bounds overcomes these difficulties and is a general tool that can be used in other post-quantum security proofs.